Best tool for X · Sales outreach

 - Choose one ICP segment and one campaign objective (meeting, reply, or qualification quality).

-- Select one lane and freeze volume for 14 days.
+- Select one path and freeze volume for 14 days.

 - Move no-reply / soft-reply states into follow-up compare instead of adding tools.